kraze3704/HaagaTalk/README.md

 - can I configure the login page to be a popup instead of a whole page?
 - config redirection after logout session => logoutSuccessUrl() in WebConfig

+- study @document(collection="collection_name") annotation
+- may have to think of a different database structure for mongoDB?

 ### References

 - [Basic writing and formatting README.md](https://help.github.com/en/articles/basic-writing-and-formatting-syntax)